os-popt/pop-lso/documents/api/pure-random-search.md

 ## Description

-PRS adopts the **uniform distribution** to randomly sample in the box-constrained search space.
+PRS adopts the **uniform distribution** to randomly sample all candidate solutions (individuals) in the box-constrained search space.

-Arguably, PRS is one of the *oldest* search method for black-box optimization and it is often chosen as a **baseline** for further extensions, improvements, and variations.
+PRS is one of the *oldest* and *simplest* search methods for black-box optimization and it is often chosen as a **baseline** for further extensions, improvements, and variations.

-Although **No Free Lunch Theorems for Optimization** hold under the *uniform* problem distributions assumption, generally we should not expect that PRS could achieve a *competitive* search performance for many *real-world* large-scale black-box optimization problems, owing to its **sample inefficiency**.
+Although **No Free Lunch Theorems for Optimization** always hold under the *uniform* problem distributions assumption, generally we should not expect that PRS could achieve a *competitive* search performance for *real-world* large-scale black-box optimization problems, owing to its **sample inefficiency**.

 ## Example